Ishmam-02/Python-projects/README.md

 # Python-projects
-On here I upload small python projects that I complete in order to improve my knowledge of the programming language and test my skills.
+Here I upload small Python projects that I have done to improve my knowledge of the programming language and test my skills.